-- Mr. Paul Marciano's total compensation for fiscal 2017, as reported in the Summary Compensation Table, was 62% lower than his total compensation for fiscal 2016 (reflecting a reduction in total compensation of more than \$6.9 million). - Mr. Herrero's total compensation for fiscal 2017, as reported in the Summary Compensation Table, was 71% lower than his total compensation for fiscal 2016 (reflecting a reduction in total compensation of more than \$10.0 million). - In recent years prior to fiscal 2016, the Company's cash awards for the Named Executive Officers were determined entirely within the Compensation Committee's discretion, subject to a maximum amount for each executive determined based on our financial performance.
-For fiscal 2016, however, in response to feedback received from our stockholders to reduce discretion, the Compensation Committee revised our program so that final cash award amounts for the Named Executive Officers would be determined based on the Company's earnings from operations during the fiscal year relative to performance targets considered by the Compensation Committee to be rigorous.
-As in fiscal 2016, the Company's annual cash incentive awards for the Named Executive Officers for fiscal 2017 were determined based on the Company's earnings from operations during the fiscal year relative to performance targets considered by the Compensation Committee to be rigorous.
-As a result of these rigorous targets, no Named Executive Officers received an annual cash incentive award for fiscal 2017 because the Company did not achieve the threshold performance level required for these awards. - All of the equity awards granted to Mr. Paul Marciano and Mr. Herrero for fiscal 2017 included performance-based vesting requirements. - Approximately one-third of these awards (based on the grant date fair value) were restricted stock units with vesting subject to both a three-year relative TSR measure versus a peer group of companies (a measure frequently cited by our investors during shareholder outreach efforts as one that is preferred as closely linked to shareholder value) and to continued service through the end of fiscal 2019. - Approximately one-third of these awards (based on grant date fair value) were restricted stock units with vesting subject to both the achievement of a threshold level of earnings from operations derived from the Company's licensing segment for fiscal 2017 (in the case of Mr. Paul Marciano) or a threshold level of the Company's total revenue (excluding net royalties, in the case of Mr. Herrero), and the satisfaction of continued service requirements over a three-year vesting period. - The remaining approximately one-third of these awards (based on grant date fair value) were LTIP awards in the form of restricted stock units with vesting subject to both the achievement of threshold levels of revenue and operating income for fiscal 2019 considered by the Compensation Committee to be rigorous and to continued service through the end of fiscal 2019.
+- The Company's annual cash incentive awards for the Named Executive Officers for fiscal 2018 were determined based on the Company's earnings from operations during the fiscal year, relative to performance targets considered by the Compensation Committee to be rigorous.
+In the case of Mr. Paul Marciano, half of his annual cash incentive award was determined based on earnings from operations for the Company's licensing segment, which was an area of focus for Mr. Paul Marciano. - All of the equity awards granted to Mr. Paul Marciano and Mr. Herrero for fiscal 2018 included performance-based vesting requirements. - Approximately one-third of these awards (based on the grant date fair value) were restricted stock units with vesting subject to both a three-year relative TSR measure versus a peer group of companies (a measure frequently cited by our investors during shareholder outreach efforts as one that is preferred as closely linked to shareholder value) and to continued service through the end of fiscal 2020. - Approximately one-third of these awards (based on grant date fair value) were restricted stock units with vesting subject to both the achievement of a threshold level of earnings from operations derived from the Company's licensing segment for fiscal 2018 (in the case of Mr. Paul Marciano) or a threshold level of the Company's total revenue for fiscal 2018 (excluding net royalties, in the case of Mr. Herrero), and the satisfaction of continued service requirements over a three-year vesting period. - The remaining approximately one-third of these awards (based on grant date fair value) were LTIP awards in the form of restricted stock units with vesting subject to both the achievement of threshold levels of revenue and operating income for fiscal 2020 considered by the Compensation Committee to be rigorous and to continued service through the end of fiscal 2020. - Based on a review of compensation levels for similar executive positions at the peer group of companies, in April 2017 the Compensation Committee increased Mr. Herrero's target annual equity award beginning in fiscal 2018 from 150% of his annual base salary to 233% of his annual base salary.

-For more information regarding how the fiscal 2017 compensation decisions and results described above translated into "realizable pay" for Mr. Paul Marciano and Mr. Herrero, see the additional disclosure below under the heading "-Realizable Compensation for CEO and Executive Chairman."
+For more information regarding how the fiscal 2018 compensation decisions and results described above translated into "realizable pay" for Mr. Paul Marciano and Mr. Herrero, see the additional disclosure below under the heading "-Realizable Compensation for CEO and Executive Chairman."